Frequently Asked Questions

 The Flores MBA Program has generous but limited financial awards.
 Applicants are strongly urged to apply earlier rather than later.

 Admission to the Flores MBA program is selective and competitive.
-The Admissions Committee considers each application individually, selecting well-rounded candidates who demonstrate academic achievement, professionalism, placement prospects, and ability to succeed in the program.
-Candidates may be invited to an official interview with a member of the program office or faculty.
+The admissions committee considers each application individually, selecting well-rounded candidates who demonstrate academic achievement, professionalism, placement prospects, and ability to succeed in the program.
 The following minimum admission requirements must be met:

 - A bachelor's degree from an accredited U.S. institution or the equivalent from a foreign institution